gilhrpenner/BIA-Release/docs/en-us/bia.md

 BIA supports IPv4 and IPv6 proxies, though you should give preference to IPv4 since Tribal Wars doesn't quite support IPv6 tunnels just yet.
 You can still use IPv6 proxies but some images that are not cached previously will not render properly.

-BIA has a builtin feature called kill-shit, whenever you lose connection with your proxy server we won't allow any requests to Tribal Wars, thus protecting your identity.
+BIA has a builtin feature called kill-switch, whenever you lose connection with your proxy server we won't allow any requests to Tribal Wars, thus protecting your identity.

 ![Main](https://api.bia.gg/en/proxy.png)